 The truck driver drove so fast they beat us to the church!

-When we arrived they were setting the cross on the ground.
+When we arrived they were setting the Cross on the ground.

-The kids all gathered around to watch
+The kids all gathered around to watch all the action

-Lifting the cross
+Lifting the Cross

 “Fire in the Hole”

-Steady and ready for cement
+Cross steady and ready for concrete

 Pastor Carol and church intercessors all give a shout

-to the Lord as the cross is an answer to their prayers
+to the Lord as the Cross is an answer to their prayers